A transatlantic trade war is brewing. Can it be stopped?

 Trump has framed his trade actions as part of an effort to shrink the US trade deficit and boost its exports.

 About 35% of the US trade deficit is attributable to auto imports, according to analysts at UBS.
-Germany, which is home to Volkswagen (VLKAY), BMW (BMWYY) and Mercedes owner Daimler (DDAIF), exports over €50 billion ($58 billion) in cars and auto parts to the United States each year.
+The European Union, which is home to Volkswagen (VLKAY), BMW (BMWYY) and Mercedes owner Daimler (DDAIF), exports over €50 billion ($58 billion) in cars and auto parts to the United States each year.

 But analysts say that lower tariffs would do little to shift the trade balance.